hypernova-developer/Jenny/docs/ROADMAP.md

+# Jenny Toolkit - Project Roadmap

+> **Author & Maintainer:** hypernova-developer
+> **Goal:** This document outlines upcoming changes and version milestones for both the community and the maintainer.

 ## v7.x.x-LTS
 - The Linux compatibility feature from v7.0.0-BETA will be fully available and ready to use without bugs or issues.